Leer werken met Azure Cosmos DB

 The Dutch manufacturing industry is facing major challenges.
+One of those is an aging workforce that threatens further growth.
 Manufacturing is a vibrant sector in the Netherlands that has successfully reinvented itself in recent years.
 Look for instance to the spectacular growth of machine industry.
 But after several prosperous years, threats are now lurking.
 Take for example high transport costs, shortages of raw materials and commodities that are becoming increasingly expensive.
+Meanwhile labor is becoming more expensive, and resulting in some strategically important manufacturing industries are returning to the West, for instance microchip production.

 What are our main challenges?
 If you zoom out, you’ll see that most fall into one of these categories: